 Boundary Value Analysis (BVA)

 it is based on the testing of valid and invalid boundary values.
-Every partition has the minimum, and maximum benefits are the boundaries for a partition.
+Every partition has minimum and maximum benefits, which are the boundaries for a partition.

-If the value comes within the boundary, then that’s a valid value, and if the value comes out of the boundary value, then that is an invalid boundary value.
-So boundary value includes maximum, minimum, inside and outside boundaries, valid values, and invalid values.
+If the value comes within the boundary, that’s a valid value; if the value comes out of the boundary value, then that is invalid.
+So, boundary values include maximum, minimum, inside and outside boundaries, valid and invalid values.

-When a test an application, he can found that most of the errors occur while verifying the boundary values rather than valid values.
-So during this technique, we are mostly focused on the test cases which exercise on the boundary values.
+When a tests an application, he can find that most errors occur while verifying the boundary values rather than valid ones.
+So, during this technique, we are mostly focused on the test cases that exercise on the boundary values.

-This technique is based on the principle that if a system works well for the boundary values, then it will work perfectly for all those values which come between two boundary values.
+This technique is based on the principle that if a system works well for the boundary values, then it will work perfectly for all those values that come between two boundary values.

 Example: suppose the input value is 2, 9